PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 - The overrides done in the shop are displayed in the Informations tab [#21368](https://github.com/PrestaShop/PrestaShop/issues/21368)
 - A new order internal note is available in the Order View Page [#14753](https://github.com/PrestaShop/PrestaShop/issues/14753)
 - Back Office users can upload custom avatars [#18653](https://github.com/PrestaShop/PrestaShop/issues/18653)
-- Return a 404 response when user visits product page for a product that does not exist [#21330](https://github.com/PrestaShop/PrestaShop/pull/21330/)

 ### Notable fixes